Being A Student In Bulgaria: 2016 vs 2017 – What Has Changed?

 Expenditure on education in Bulgaria has fluctuated considerably in recent years.
 The country spent 4.6% of the GDP on educational investment.
 Its higher education is sought after by many foreign students due to its quality.
 The living expenses and tuition fees are particularly affordable.
-There haven’t been a substantial number of reforms in Bulgaria until 2016 when a series of changes were introduced.
+Substantial reforms in Bulgaria began in 2016 when a series of changes were introduced.
 These reforms were designed to significantly improve the quality of Bulgaria’s universities.

 1. Modernisation of Higher Institutions

-The Bulgarian government is aiming to modernize higher education to reach the attainment rate of 36% before 2020.
+The Bulgarian government is aiming to modernise higher education to reach the attainment rate of 36% before 2020.

-Initial research suggests that there are some challenges before this can be achieved including under financing, insufficient links between training and research, irrelevant labour market and access difficulties amongst vulnerable groups.
-It is also aiming to adapt the quality of education to bring it in line with standards of the European council.
-To do this, there are major changes Bulgarian government needs to put in place such as:
+Initial research suggests that there are many challenges before this can be achieved including underfinancing, insufficient links between training and research, irrelevant labour market and access difficulties amongst vulnerable groups.
+It is also aiming to adapt the quality of education to bring it in line with standards of the European Council.
+To do this, there are major changes Bulgarian government needs to put in place, such as:

 – Improving access to higher education